 Should I contact the insurance company for the person at fault?

 You have no obligation to contact the insurance company that insures the driver who caused the car wreck.
 You also have no obligation to talk to this insurance company if they call you.
 In most cases, the insurance adjuster for the person at fault will attempt to contact you immediately following the accident in order to take a recorded statement.
 This is usually the time that persons are upset or still in shock following the collision.
 When this is combined with the fact that you may be questioned in detail by an adjuster who is trained to ask questions that may benefit their denial or reduction of your claim, you may give an inaccurate statement which will severely affect your right to achieve a fair settlement of your claim.
-You should consult an experienced car accident lawyer prior to contacting the insurance carrier.
-You can call SeiferFlatow, PLLC at (704)-512-0606 for a consultation.
+You should consult an experienced attorney prior to contacting the insurance carrier.